amosh2002/Bloom_Architecture/README.md

 * A class cannot extend a new class, if its constructor or other methods are called X*+ times OR have a dependency tree of Y*+ nodes.

-* A method in a class cannot be overrided, if the original method is at least 1 times.
+* A method in a class cannot be overrided, if the original method is called at least 1 times.

 *X and Y should be set according to the project's size and specifications.
 In general, it is recommended to have X = Y < = 3.

-**dependency tree is a tree that represents the area of affection of a method, aka how many other methods/classes/fields, etc. call it, and how deep does its result go to other components of the project. e.g. if the ' f()' method returns a K value that is later used in 'fun()' method and the 'fun()' method is later called in 'A' class, then this method has a dependency tree of Y=2 nodes, which means that the value K has been used in 2 other places.
+**dependency tree is a tree that represents the area of affection of a method, aka how many other methods/classes/fields, etc. call it, and how deep does its result go to other components of the project. e.g. if the 'f()' method returns a K value that is later used in 'fun()' method and the 'fun()' method is later called in 'A' class, then this method has a dependency tree of Y=2 nodes, which means that the value K has been used in 2 other places.